 2.8.3.1 Students Allowed to Proceed

-Students should be aware that the CATS passed in the third year form part of the requirement for the overall award:
+Students should be aware that the CATS passed in the third year form part of the requirement for the overall award.
+For Integrated Masters students, the requirements will have been already satisfied if you are permitted to progress.